TRT World - Charity sans frontiers: US pullout sparks global act of solidarity with WHO

 Pai says he expects other countries to play a bigger role in helping WHO make up for the loss of US contributions.
 “I also want to see African nations, for example, to be more self-reliant.
 They should have their own HIV treatment programmes so that they're not reliant on the US government,” he adds.

-Though the fund-raising drive has been launched by a staffer, the UN Foundation director of Campaigns and Supporter Engagement Sandra Sorial insists that WHO has nothing to do with it.
+Though the fund-raising drive has been launched by a staffer, the UN body’s director of Campaigns and Supporter Engagement Sandra Sorial insists that WHO has nothing to do with it.

 “It is important to note that this is a staff-led initiative and not a corporate campaign,” Sorial tells TRT World.